reindent/nanomachine/README.md

 ## Project Overview

-Nanomachine consists of three main components that work together to provide a seamless AI agent experience:
+Nanomachine consists of these main components that work together to provide a seamless AI agent experience:

 1. **Client**: React-based web application that serves as the user interface
 2. **Server**: Node.js backend that manages tasks, chats, and system state
 3. **Bridge**: Communication layer between the server and Nanobrowser extension
+4. **AI Agent System**: Multi-agent system with strategist and executor agents for task planning and execution
-4. **Docker Container**: Docker container that provides an isolated environment for running the Nanobrowser extension (contains the browser and VNC server)
+5. **Docker Container**: Docker container that provides an isolated environment for running the Nanobrowser extension (contains the browser and VNC server)

 ## Architecture